fredrikofstad/stratpy/docs/source/usage.rst

 >>> c = Variable("C")
 >>> a > b == c

-This results in players preferring a over b and c, and being indifferent to a and b.
+This results in players preferring a over b and c, and being indifferent to b and c.